MileHacker Logo

 • Respectful Dress: While casual attire is fine, modest dress (shoulders/knees covered) for churches shows deference.

 • Expressions that Locals Will appreciate: '¡Qué padre!'
-(How cool!), 'Con permiso' (Excuse me when passing), 'Provecho' (Hope you enjoy your food), 'Muchas gracias' (I really appreciate it).
+(How cool!), 'Con permiso' (Excuse me when passing), 'Provecho' (Enjoy your meal), 'Muchas gracias' (I really appreciate it).

 Traffic & Safety

-• Ignoring traffic rules as someone walking: Be cautious when crossing streets.
+• Ignoring traffic codes as a pedestrian: Be cautious when crossing streets.
 Even with the right of way, drivers may not yield.

-• Safety for solo travelers: Exercise common sense precautions.
+• Security for solo travelers: Exercise common sense precautions.
 Avoid walking alone at night in unlit areas.
 Inform someone at home of your itinerary.
 Trust your instincts.

 Solo, Family & Group-Specific Advice